The E. M. Viquesney Doughboy Database

 THEIR CAUSE TRIUMPHED.

-According to information provided by Charlotte resident Jay Clontz, the statue's original location was near the old Central High School which had its last classes in 1959.
-Afflicted by polio as a child, Jay reports he used to stop and rest on a ledge on the statue's pedestal while on the way to and from school in the early '50s.
+Information provided by Charlotte resident Jay Clontz states that, the statue's second location on Kings Drive was near the old Central High School which had its last classes in 1959.
+Afflicted by polio as a child, Jay reports he used to stop and rest on a ledge on the statue's pedestal while on the way to and from school in the early 1950s.
 It was in an inverted "V" island at the North Cecil Street entrance to the American Legion Memorial Stadium area via Park Drive.
 Cecil Street no longer exists in that area - it has roughly been replaced by Kings Drive.
-It was probably moved to its current location in the early 1960s.
+The statue was moved to its current location in June of 1975.
+The Doughboy was restored that year, and while the bayonet, rifle sling and barbed wire are missing, is in relatively satisfactory condition.
+The statue has been painted a brownish color since the above photos were taken.

 Links: